debug-evac/assembler_lib/README.md

 ### From Source

 If you have or want to compile the assembler from source, then you need to install cargo.
 See [this](https://www.rust-lang.org/tools/install) for instructions on how to install it.
 Once installed, you can use either of these methods to build the assembler from source.
 We recommend using the Cargo registry, which is a bit more involved, however ensures best compatibility and usability.
+When using `cargo install`, you may need to add the path of the bin directory to the system path variable.
+Please look up how to do that for your system.

 #### Using `cargo install` with Cargo registry